 Description

-The condition is very good with minor wear on the cotton fringe and side cords.
-The exact size is 9 ft.
-7 in. by 4 ft.
+The exact size is 9 ft. by 4 ft.
 6 in.
 Natural wool woven onto cotton warp.

-Soviet era rug from either the Armenian or Azerbaijan Soviet Socialist Republics.
+Soviet era rug from the shared region of the Armenian and Azerbaijan Soviet Socialist Republics.
 1960s.

 Still others, such as this runner, display naturalistic floral ornamentation inspired by the Aubusson and Savonnerie carpets of France.
 More often you see this floral style reproduced in the Bessarabian kelims of the trans-Caucusus, Bulgaria, Moldova, Yugoslavia, et al.